 Hugo Fernandez is a famous Mexican Jazz guitarist born in Mexico City.
 He founded the Hugo Fernández Quartet consisting of him along with Pablo Prieto, Luri Molina, and Sergio Galván.
 The quartet has since then featured several artists and focuses on bebop and jazz styles with inspirations from pop-rock, classical, and world music.

 4. Fher Olvera

 José Fernando Emilio Olvera is the lead singer and guitarist for the Mexican rock band Maná, one of the best-selling Latin American music bands of all time with over 40 million albums sold worldwide.

-The band’s music ranges from prog rock, Latin pop, pop rock to calypso and reggae.
+The band’s music ranges from prog-rock, Latin pop, pop-rock, calypso, and reggae.
 Besides lead vocals, electric and acoustic guitar, Fher Olvera also plays the harmonica in several of his performances.

 5. Rodrigo y Gabriela

-The duo has released three live albums, five studio albums and one EP.
-There style of music and entertaining performances are the reason why they’re so popular among the modern generation.
+The duo has released three live albums, five studio albums, and one EP.
+Their style of music and entertaining performances are the reason why they’re so popular among the modern generation.

 Their fifth studio album – Mettavolution, won the Grammy Award for “Best Contemporary Instrumental Album” in 2020.